golang/proposal/design/12302-release-proposal.md

 by our counterparts in other languages communities.
 This is because there is no formalised notion of releasing a Go project.
-There is no recognised process of taking an arbitrary VCS commit hash and assigning it a version number that is both meaningful for humans and machines.
+There is no recognised process of taking an arbitrary VCS commit hash and assigning it a version number that is meaningful for both humans and machines.

 Additionally, operating system distributors such as Debian and Ubuntu strongly prefer to package released versions of a project, and are currently reduced to [doing things like this](https://ftp-master.debian.org/new/golang-github-odeke-em-command_0.0~git20150727.0.cf17ee2-1.html).

-This proposal establishes a the bare minimum required by humans and tools to identify released versions of Go projects.
+In the spirit of doing less and enabling more, this proposal establishes a the minimum required by humans and tools to identify released versions of Go projects by inspecting their source code repositories.
-It is informed by the broad support for semantic versioning across our contemporaries like node.js (npm), rust (cargo), javascript (bower), and ruby (rubygems).
+It is informed by the broad support for semantic versioning across our contemporaries like node.js (npm), rust (cargo), javascript (bower), and ruby (rubygems), thereby allowing Go programmers to benefit from the experiences of these other communities' dependency management ecosystems.

+### Who benefits from adopting this proposal ?

-This proposal allows Go programmers to benefit from the experiences of these other communities' dependency management ecosystems.
+This proposal will immediately benefit the downstream consumers of Go projects.
+For example:

+- The large ecosystem of tools like godeps, glide, govendor, gb, the vendor-spec proposal and dozens more, that can use this information to provide, for example, a command that will let users upgrade between minor versions, or update to the latest patch released of their dependencies rather than just the latest HEAD of the project.
+- Operating system distributions such as Debian, Fedora, Ubuntu, Homebrew, rely on released versions of software for their packaging policies.
+  They don't want to pull random git hashes into their archives, they want to pull released versions of the code and have release numbers that give them a sense of how compatible new versions are with the current version.
+  For example, Ubuntu have a policy that we only accept patch releases into our LTS distribution, no major version changes, no minor version changes that include new features, only bug fixes.
+- godoc.org could show users the documentation for the version of the package they were using, not just whatever is at HEAD.

+That `go get` cannot consume this version information today should not be an argument against enabling other tools to do so.

 ### Why recommend SemVer ?